MostafaHendy3/project-C/README.md

-# project-C
-Student Record System
+# Student Record System

-● This is a mini-project “Student Record System Project using C” ● Student record contains his name, total grade, unique id, age, gender, and password.
+    This is a mini-project for a Student Record System developed using C. The system stores student records containing their name, total grade, unique id, age, gender, and password.

+## Features
-● The system has two modes:
+The system offers two modes:

-        1. Admin mode
+1. Admin mode:
-        2. User mode

-and the user has to choose the mode at the beginning.
-● If the user chooses admin mode, ask him for the password and he has these
-privileges:
+    This mode is only accessible by entering the correct password.
+Once authenticated, the user can perform the following operations:

-          1. Add student record
+        Add student record
-          2. Remove student record
+        Remove student record
-          3. View student record
+        View student record
-          4. View all records
+        View all records
-          5. Edit admin password
+        Edit admin password
-          6. Edit student grade
+        Edit student grade

-● When the user chooses “student mode”, ask him for the id and the password, and he has these privileges:
-        1. View your record.
-        2. Edit your password.
-        3. Edit your name
+2. User mode:

+    This mode requires the student to enter their unique id and password.
+Once authenticated, the student can perform the following operations:

+        View their record
+        Edit their password

+## Usage:

+The program prompts the user to choose a mode at the beginning.
+Depending on the mode chosen, the user will be prompted to enter their credentials.
+The system will then display the appropriate menu options, which can be selected by entering the corresponding number.

+To compile and run the program, simply navigate to the directory where the source code is located and enter the following commands in the terminal:

+    gcc main.c allmethods.c System.c -o main
+    ./main  or  main.exe

+## Acknowledgements

+This project was inspired by the need to manage student records effectively.
+It was developed as a mini-project and may be improved upon for larger scale use cases.